 Usage:

-If transmission service priority for a given generator mapped to a TSP is not provided, the priority is assumed FIRM Last-to-Curtail.
+If transmission service priority for a given generator mapped to a TSP is not provided, the priority is assumed FIRM Last-to-Curtail on the TSP.
 That is, if a TSP is contracted to provide transmission service to a generator serving network load for a given BA, the default priority of FIRM LTC takes precedence over the lack of agreement between the entities.

 Tag All Non-Firm Option: